2018 UPDATE: Automatic Dell, IBM, HP, and Lenovo warranty check / warranty auto-discovery is now built right into the Device42 UI!

 See the latest Automatic Warranty Discovery Documentation here!

 Say goodbye to your “warranty tracking” spreadsheet.
-No more wondering when your warranties are going to expire, and no more manual lookups machine by machine.
+No more wondering when your warranties are going to expire, and no more manual look-ups rack by rack, server by server.

 Software is great at is handling tasks that can otherwise be monotonous and error prone when tackled manually.
 Let’s face it: humans tend to make mistakes and forget things, while computers don’t.
-In the spirit of ensuring you don’t miss a beat in your data center, the Device42 Warranty Check script has been updated, and now works with more vendors, too!
+In the spirit of ensuring you don’t miss a beat in your data center, the Device42’s automated Dell, Lenovo, IBM, and HP Warranty Check has been updated, and now works with more vendors, too!
 Device42 is committed to making your life easier, and this update ensure the script does just that, automatically pulling warranty data from vendors like Lenovo, IBM and HP and populating discovered contract information into Device42.
 As long as the device’s model and serial number are present, the warranty check script will do the rest!

 Full script details follow.

 - Instead of displaying only the last date found, all warranties and services retrieved by the API call are now displayed.

 - Fewer queries are made; instead of a query for all devices, only queries for a given vendor are made.
 Virtual machines & other manufactures hardware now skipped.

 - Limited request offset to 100 devices at a time vs. a full request of all devices.